vitringr/vault/nodes/Abstract Data Type.md

 Focuses on _what_ the data does instead of _how_ it does it.

+## Benefits

+Benefits of using theoretical models:

 **Abstraction**: Hides away implementation details.

 **Encapsulation**: Exposes only the [[Interface]], not internal data representation.

+**Reusability**: The same ADTs can be reused across different systems, independent of implementation.

+**Theoretical Foundation**: Enables formal mathematical analysis.

 ## Common Abstract Data Types